 import React from 'react'; import { DatePickerInput } from 'carbon-components-react'; export default function CarbonDatePicker() { return ( <DatePickerInput placeholder="mm/dd/yyyy" labelText="Date Picker label" id="date-picker-single" onChange={date => { console.log(date); }} /> </DatePicker> ); }

-Refer to the flatpickr docs as the documentation because Carbon isn’t that great.
+Refer to the flatpickr documentation because Carbon uses that under the hood.

-One of the lightweight libraries in this list.
-This date picker doesn’t depend on any date library in order to work.
-It has a customizable calendar view so you can have a month, year, decade, and even a century view.
+React-Date-Picker is one of the most lightweight libraries in this list.
+This date picker doesn’t depend on any date library to work.
+It has a customizable calendar view, so you can have a month, year, decade, and even century view.

-The downside of this library is the lack of usage samples.
+The downside of this library is its lack of usage samples.
 It only has a usage sample for its most common use case.
 If your use case isn’t very common, you’ll need to dig through the prop documentation.
+You can install it with the following command:

 npm install react-date-picker --save